 When I realized Twitter was more than just a social arena, PD4UandME was one of the first social media PLNs I joined.
 The chat is free flowing and conversational rather than question-driven.
 Herein lies the beauty of PD4UandMe.
 The conversation is taken wherever the PLN needs it to go under the umbrella of topic of the morning.

 One conversation led to the facilitators creating a private group for edubloggers.
 The group is a space for bloggers to challenge each other to push through time management, writer’s block, and fear.
-Bloggers also celebrate successes, accomplishment, and meeting goals.
+Bloggers also celebrate successes, accomplishments, and meeting goals.

 I raised my white flag in this chat and told Carol Salva that I really wanted to have my own podcast and shared my challenges.